maelstrom-cms/documentation/components/sidebar.md

 ## Using Your Own Sidebar

-If what we've provided doesnt meet your requirements, you can create your own sidebar.
+If what we've provided doesn't meet your requirements, you can create your own sidebar.

 You just need to create a blade file which will get loaded instead of our sidebar.